rahuls98/payable-in-words/README.md

 **Note**
 <br>The logic:
 - is currently specific to Indian currency
-- works for numbers in the range of [0 - 99,99,99,999].
-Do raise issues if any failed cases for numbers in that range!  :raised_hand:
+- works for numbers in the range of [0 - 99,99,99,999]. <br>Do raise issues if any failed cases for numbers in that range!  :raised_hand: